dral3x/ha-addons/sync-backups-s3/README.md

 ## Prerequisites

 In order to use this add-on, you'll need an AWS account with:

 - a S3 bucket
 - a IAM user with access to the bucket above.

 Be aware about all security implications of managing a AWS account and permissions in general.

+This add-on also supports S3-compatible services (like DigitalOcean, Cloudflare, Backblaze, Wazabi and more).
+You just need to provide credentials and the endpoint URL of those services.

 ## Installation